Supermagnum/Supermorse-server/README.md

 ## For Future Implementation
 When the user has spent xx hours doing simulated Morse contacts, unlock SSB "channels" per this bandplan.
-Unsure if it's possible to add a frequency dial in the GUI, and if a used server's hardware can handle the load. https://github.com/Supermagnum/Supermorse-server/blob/main/Bandplans_and_antennas/band_segments.csv
+Add a frequency dial in the GUI,a used server's hardware can handle the load if it has the correct parts.
+Add support for GPU computing. https://github.com/Supermagnum/Supermorse-server/blob/main/Bandplans_and_antennas/band_segments.csv

 Also read: